MaryamAsgarinezhad/obsidian/Linux/CI-CD Pipeline.md

 ```

-- Deploy: to deploy the images on the kuber cluster.
+- **Deploy**: to deploy the images on the kuber cluster.

+There are two approaches, same